danmarsua1/Testing-Acme-Planner-D03/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme-Planner.
-This project helps students to start working on a formal information system project in Design & Testing II's subject.
+Acme-Planner Testing Project.
+This project helps students to perform functional tests on the project Acme-Planner in Design & Testing II's subject.

 - GitHub repository: https://github.com/danmarsua1/Testing-Acme-Planner-D03.git
 - GitHub release: https://github.com/danmarsua1/Testing-Acme-Planner-D03/releases/tag/v1.0

+## Clever-Cloud credentials (Testing Acme-Planner)

+- User: danmarsua1@alum.us.es
+- Password: danmarsua1

 !!!ATTENTION NOTES!!!
 1.Due to conflict with the Tomcat Manager App (usually <app_name>/manager) of the Clever-Cloud server,